If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

 Assuming that your other expenses aren’t higher than expected, and you can afford to dedicate 15% of your salary to car payments, you could spend up to about $968 on a monthly car payment.

 To give you an idea of what Tesla car payments range, here are a few according to the Tesla website.
-All of these are assuming that you have an APR of 2.49%, a loan term of 72 months, and put down a small down payment (around $5000 – $7000).
+All of these are assuming that you have an APR of 5.89%, a loan term of 72 months, and put down a small down payment (around $4500 – super easy if you have a car to sell or trade-in).

-Those are hefty prices, for sure.
+The S and X are a bit higher in price, but the 3 and Y are in line with cars of similar size.
 The Model 3 and Model Y’s are great options that most easily fit right into the price range of a nursing salary.
+Plus, they are way more affordable than other luxury vehicles.

 But if you want a nicer model or more features, there are ways to decrease your monthly financial burden to make purchasing a Tesla easier on a nurse’s salary.